rickkas7/google_cloud_tutorial/README.md

 ![Success panel](images/14success.png)

-You can also test this using the [Particle CLI] (https://particle.io/cli/).
+You can also test this using the [Particle CLI](https://particle.io/cli/).

 ```
 particle publish test2 "testing" --private